Pelt were formed by guitarists Mike Gangloff and Skip James Connell in 1993 in

 (not a single note was recorded live), contains three long instrumental acoustic tracks.

-The eight-minute droning minimalism of Up the North Fork (for banjo, baritone banjo and cello) works as an overture to set the mood of intense concentration.
+The droning minimalism of Up the North Fork for plucked banjo and atonal cello (that sets the mood of intense concentration) suddenly explodes in a

-The 20-minute ecstatic raga of Pearls From the River is balanced by the
+The 20-minute Pearls From the River begins like an ecstatic raga

 for the skies.
 This is very earthly, humane and intimate music.
 The trio is